blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 ```
 Phantom Steed (3rd)
-Casting Speed: 1 minute
+Casting Speed: 1 action
-Distance:  feet
+Distance: 60 feet
-Duration: 1 hour
+Duration: 24 hours
-A horse wreathed in shadow appears on the ground in an unoccupied
-space of your choice within range.
-It's appearance is decided by
-the caster, but it is equipped with a saddle, bit, and bridle.
-When
-the spell ends, the steed and it's gear fade for 1 minute before
+A horse wreathed in shadow appears on the ground in an unoccupied space of your choice within range.
+It's appearance is decided by the caster, but it is equipped with a saddle, bit, and bridle.
+When the spell ends, the steed and it's gear fade for 1 minute before vanishing.
-vanishing.
 The stat block for the steed is included below.

 Phantom Steed
 Large Undead